twitwi/test-swc-release/README.md

+# The "tools" folder

+It contains a bunch of shell files:
+- `snapshot-lessons.sh`: the only *runnable* script
+- `configuration-tools.sh`: some tools (bash variables and functions)
+- `configuration.sh`: the default configuration
+- `example-configuration-override.sh`: an example custom configuraton (see test2 below)

+# Other folders are releases

 The "test1" folder has automatically taken the gh-pages branch from each repository and it has been generated with:

     ./tools/snapshot-lessons.sh test1